 SAMRA PRODUCTS AND SERVICES

 SAMRA Membership requires adherence to the internationally accepted Code of Conduct for marketing research, social research and opinion polling research.
 In this regard, SAMRA is the ethics watchdog for Southern Africa, and deals with complaints, enquiries and other issues pertaining to the Code of Conduct.
 There are three types of SAMRA Membership: Organisation Membership, Associate Membership and Independent Membership.

-Publications include Industry Research; the SAMRA Yearbook that contains important documents relating to SAMRA and marketing research practice, including information on members; the Newsletter distributed electronically to members; the Southern African Journal of Marketing Research, distributed to members and containing technical research articles relevant to the industry; the SAMRA Annual Conference publication is a digest of all papers presented at the conference.
+Publications include Industry Research; the SAMRA Yearbook that contains important documents relating to SAMRA and marketing research practice, including information regarding members; the Newsletter (SAMRA Update) distributed electronically to members; the SAMRA Journal, distributed to members and containing technical research articles and discussion relevant to the industry; the SAMRA Annual Conference publication which is a digest of all papers presented at the conference.
 SAMRA Salary Survey that tracks remuneration and HR practice in market research in South Africa; SAMRA Annual Market Research Industry Size Survey (only available to participants).
 All publications are available from the SAMRA office.

-SAMRA hosts an annual conference, with eminent speakers from SA and abroad.
-Other Professional Development Events include seminars, workshops and meetings where issues pertinent to the profession are discussed, hosted at local level.
+SAMRA hosts an Annual Conference, with eminent speakers from SA and abroad.
+Other Professional Development Events include webinars, seminars, workshops and meetings where issues pertinent to the profession are discussed, hosted at local level.

-Advertising and Sponsorship Opportunities are available in our publications, on our website, and at our events (e.g. registration area, venue, catering, presentation area, gifts, etc.), and are available to companies who do marketing research, have positions available in marketing research, offer industry-relevant training courses and other learning opportunities, suppliers research-relevant goods or services to the industry (e.g. focus group discussion venues, IT, freelancers).
+Advertising and Sponsorship Opportunities are available in our publications, on our website, and at our events (e.g. registration area, venue, catering, presentation area, gifts, etc.).
+These opportunities and are available to organisations that do and use market research, have positions available in market research, offer industry-relevant training courses and other learning opportunities, and supply research-relevant goods or services to the industry (e.g. focus group discussion venues, IT, freelancers).
 For advertising rates: SAMRA Advertising.

-A number of Interest Groups have formed to discuss common interests, learn, network, share resources, etc. including Research Supplier (previously know as SAMRA Corporate), Research User, Fieldwork, Research Participant Recruitment, Small Businesses and Freelancer, Research in Africa, Academia, Students, Employment Equity, and Qualitative Research interest groups.
+A number of Interest Groups have formed to discuss common interests, learn, network, share resources, etc. For example: Research Supplier (previously known as SAMRA Corporate), Research User, Field Management, Research Interviewer, Research Participant Recruitment, Small Businesses and Freelancer, Research in Africa, Academia, Students, Employment Equity, and Qualitative Research interest groups.